How to Draw Anime Eyes

 The key is to know where you want to place the grey gradients, the darker areas, and the highlights.
 Please go back to chapter 4.
 “Styles and greyscale” when in doubt.

-Try different colors and see which ones are best for the effect you’re trying to achieve.
+Try different colors and see which ones are best for your drawing of anime eyes.
 In this illustration, I chose two complimentary colors: purple and yellow – with pink and blue tints.

 Grayscale coloring steps: